llms.txt Presence

 Description

-A well-formed llms.txt is a curated front door for AI systems.
-Instead of inferring your purpose from scattered pages, an LLM reads a single concise document that names your site, summarizes what it does, and links to the pages that matter most.
-That shortcut improves how accurately ChatGPT, Claude, and Perplexity describe and cite you, and it gives you direct control over the framing rather than leaving it to a crawler's heuristics.
-As an emerging convention, llms.txt is still gaining adoption.
-This parameter is the methodology's experimental AI-signal, so it is published with that status while the standard stabilizes.
+A well-formed llms.txt works as a curated front door for AI systems.
+Rather than piecing your purpose together from scattered pages, an LLM reads one concise document that names your site, says what it does, and links to the pages that matter most.
+That shortcut sharpens how accurately ChatGPT, Claude, and Perplexity describe and cite you, and it hands you control over the framing instead of leaving it to a crawler's guesswork.
+Adoption is still early, which is why this sits in the methodology as an experimental AI signal: it's published with that status while the standard settles.

 - Create

-- If your file scores partial, check that all three required elements are present — a missing description blockquote or section heading is the most common cause.
+- Scoring partial?
+Check that all three required elements are present.
+A missing description blockquote or section heading is the usual culprit.

-/llms.txtas the primary path; the/llms.mdand/.well-known/llms.txtfallbacks exist for compatibility but the root file is the convention. - See the llmstxt.org specification for the full format, then re-scan to confirm the file validates.
+/llms.txtas the primary path.
+The/llms.mdand/.well-known/llms.txtfallbacks exist for compatibility, but the root file is the convention. - Read the llmstxt.org specification for the full format, then re-scan to confirm the file validates.

 Version History